unclereeemus/ytmp/README.md

 		* entries are moved in the order they are selected or the order of the args sent

-		* if for 'a,b', a is greater than b then move starting from b to a - move range bottom up
+		* if the first number in a range is greater than the second then move range bottom up so the order is reversed.

   -c ...	alternative to -m c
   -R ...	alternative to -m r